This is one book you don’t want to judge by its cover.

 Producers / Editors

 Daniel Foytik is the current host and producer three podcasts including The Wicked Library and The Lift and can occasionally be heard appearing on a few others.
 Daniel is a writer and storyteller who explores his love story and storytelling in all its forms through, writing, narration, audio production, and podcasting.
 His original podcast 9th Story Podcast was recently passed on to new hosts, Jeanette Andromeda and Immortal Alexander of the popular blog Horror Made, and features interviews and discussions on storytelling in all its forms.
-Daniel will be making his first foray into the world of audiobook narration in the upcoming audio edition of an anthology from Shadows at the Door, edited by Mark Nixon.
+Daniel made his first foray into the world of audiobook narration in the anthology from Shadows at the Door, edited by Mark Nixon.

 Daniel’s production entity— 9th Story Studios — creates: